Call Us: 423 661-4734 | Email: requests@comeandreason.com

 1. Different understandings of God’s law and how it functions.
 If one believes that God’s law functions like human law, imposed rules requiring imposed punishments, then one reads and understands Scripture quite differently than the person who believes that God, as Creator, built reality and His laws are the laws that the universe and all life operate upon—the fixed laws of heaven and earth (Jeremiah 33:25)—and that life is possible only as one lives in harmony with these design laws.

 2. Different understandings of the purpose of Scripture.
-If one believes the primary purpose of Scripture is to provide a code of conduct and a list of rules, they will read it much differently than the person who believes it is first and foremost a revelation of God to us—God revealing who He is, who we are, what the sin problem is, and His solution to it.
+If one believes the primary purpose of Scripture is to provide a code of conduct and a list of rules, then they will read it much differently than the person who believes it is first and foremost a revelation of God to us—God revealing who He is, who we are, what the sin problem is, and His solution to it.

 4. Disagreement about the standard of agreement.
 When using other sources—Christian books, commentaries, or science journals—do we rely on Scripture as the standard and test all things according to it?
 Or do we interpret Scripture through those other sources?